Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Annie Leibovitz is a celebrated American photographer best known for her engaging and dramatic celebrity portraits.

-She is also the first woman to have a feature exhibition at Washington National Portrait Gallery.
+She is also the first woman to have a feature exhibition at the Washington National Portrait Gallery.

-Leibovitz would work in a variety of occupations over the course of the subsequent several years, which allowed her to improve her talents as a photographer.
+Leibovitz would work in a variety of occupations over the subsequent several years, which allowed her to improve her talents as a photographer.

 The works of Robert Frank and Henri Cartier-Bresson were her primary source of creativity and motivation.
 In 1969, she went to Israel and worked on a kibbutz there for a while.